 Lamitschka: Do you write the songs yourself?
 If not, how do you go about finding the songs for your CD?

-Answer: We wrote them all ourself with friends.
+Answer: We wrote them all ourselves with friends.

 Lamitschka: What is the difference between your last CD and your current one?